jenshwetakc/automatic_inconsistency_detection/readme.md

 1. Setup the Environment:
     - Add the URL of the web application to the script.
     - Download the required .crx extension file and place it in the specified directory.
-2. Collect Data for Theme-Based Applications:
+2. Collect Data for system preference theme setting Applications:
    - For applications that change themes based on system settings :
    - Run the systempreference.py to capture screenshots in one mode.
    - Once the script complete the process in one mode, the script will stop for few second at that time manually change the system setting to the other mode.